 GED® Test Credential (top)

-I took and passed the test but the jurisdiction won’t issue my diploma.
+I took and passed the test but the province won’t issue my diploma.
 Can you help me?

-Why do I need to work with my jurisdiction?
+Why do I need to work with my province?
 Can’t I just get the diploma from you?

-GED Testing Service develops the GED® test and works with each jurisdiction to offer the test.
-The credential is issued based upon rules of each individual jurisdiction—most jurisdictions have slightly different rules and regulations.
-Because of the jurisdiction-by-jurisdiction differences, GED Testing Service doesn’t issue diplomas.
-That’s why we encourage you to work closely with your state to get an answer.
-You can call Saskatchewan’s state office at (306) 787-5597.
+GED Testing Service develops the GED® test and works with each province to offer the test.
+The credential is issued based upon rules of each individual province—most provinces have slightly different rules and regulations.
+Because of the province-by-province differences, GED Testing Service doesn’t issue diplomas.
+That’s why we encourage you to work closely with your province to get an answer.
+You can call Saskatchewan’s province office at (306) 787-5597.

 After I start taking the exam modules, how much time do I have to complete all of them to get credentialed?